Beautiful video: Dolphin stampede

-A quadcopter drone was used to capture this amazing video a year ago.
+A quadcopter drone was used to capture this amazing video in 2014.
+It’s truly one of the most beautiful videos we’ve seen.
 If you watch all five minutes, you’ll see thousands of common dolphins stampeding off Dana Point, California, three gray whales migrating together down the coast off San Clemente, California, plus, toward the end, close-ups from Maui of a newborn Humpback whale calf snuggling and playing with its mom, as an escort whale stands guard nearby.

 Captain Dave Anderson of Capt.
 Dave’s Dolphin and Whale Safari in Dana Point, California filmed and edited the video.
 He used a small inflatable boat, from which he launched and caught the drone by hand.
 A miss could have meant injury to him from the four propeller blades, or loss of the drone.
 In fact, he lost one drone on takeoff when it nicked his small VHF radio antenna and went into the water.
-Although he was alone and six miles offshore, Anderson says, he went into the water after it, without thinking, to retrieve the valuable footage taken on a flight half an hour earlier that morning.
+Although he was alone and six miles offshore, Anderson said, he went into the water after it, without thinking, to retrieve the valuable footage taken on a flight half an hour earlier that morning.
 He wrote:

 I had my hat and glasses on, I was fully clothed with long-johns on to keep warm and my cell phone and wallet in my pocket.
 It was a stupid move, but the copter started sinking so fast it was my only hope to get the amazing footage I had just shot.